Get Help Today(877) 648-4288

 There’s not an abundance of research that explicitly covers the long-term health impacts of using DMT specifically.
 The “War on Drugs” started in the 1970s established several hurdles between Hallucinogenic drugs and research.
 For example, legitimate research with humans regarding hallucinogens has often been hampered by difficulty getting permission to administer hallucinogens to humans.
 Recently, these barriers have lowered slightly, and studies on the possible uses of Hallucinogenic substances are starting to pop up more often.

 Studies focusing on the long-term effect of Hallucinogens like Psilocybin (Magic Mushrooms) have found that prolonged exposure to these types of drugs can alter the ways in which the brain is formed and communicates.
 More research needs to be done on DMT in order to establish an understanding of its long-term effects.

 Get Help With Starting Rehab Today

-Most hallucinogens aren’t as chemically addictive as drugs like nicotine, alcohol, and heroin, but it’s still possible.
+Most Hallucinogens aren’t as chemically addictive as drugs like Nicotine, alcohol, and Heroin, but it’s still possible.
 Struggling with a behavioral addiction can sometimes be even more punishing socially than a chemical addiction.
 You shouldn’t feel like you have to go through the process alone.
-If you or a loved one need help with a use disorder, please reach out to a compassionate provider today.
+If you or a loved one need help with a use disorder, please reach out to a treatment provider today.

 What are you struggling with?